772/single-variable-algebra-compiler/README.md

 - Functions built from these elements

 __Yet another programming language?__ No. While not every math expression qualifies as SVA, every valid SVA program is syntactically correct middle school mathematics.
 This is making it perfect for learning both programming and math concepts.

+SVA is likely the first time ever that 'software' like Busy Beaver is written in pure algebra with only one variable.

 ## Usage